ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

 We can also decompose function types (e.g. ``Int -> String``) in their argument (e.g. ``Int``) and result types (``String``).
-Strictly speaking this can be expressed in terms of ``TRFun`` but it seems like a common enough pattern that it's worth providing a pattern for it,
+Strictly speaking this can be expressed in terms of ``TRApp`` but it seems like a common enough pattern that it's worth providing a pattern for it,

 .. code-block:: haskell